FAQ

 Are we partisan?

-No. tPP is a non-partisan, ideologically-neutral, empirically-driven, transparent data collection project.
-We aim to foster data-informed conversations about the way in which political violence occurs and is prosecuted in the contemporary US.
-The data can be used to make all manner of political, ideological, and criminological arguments which is why we aim to make it available.
-Our only agenda is that by making data more available for analysis, we can better inform policymakers, journalists, academics, activists, and other scholars on issues of political violence and the criminal justice system.
+No. tPP is a non-partisan, ideologically neutral, empirically-driven, transparent data collection project.
+We aim to foster data-informed conversations about the way in which political violence and socio-politically motivated crime occur and are prosecuted in the contemporary US.
+The data can be used to make all manner of political, ideological, and criminological arguments, which is why we aim to make it available.
+Our only agenda is to make data more available for analysis so that we can better inform policymakers, journalists, academics, activists, and other scholars on issues of political violence, socio-political crime, and the criminal justice system.

 Who owns the data?